 Often the most useful benchmarking is achieved by comparing procedures between different parts of your own business.
 Besides facilitating continuous improvement, this also helps to create a culture of settling for nothing but the best within your organisation.

-If you are in the Cheltenham and Bristol area and would like professional assistance from experienced accountants and business advisers, contact Mitchells.
+If you are in the Cheltenham area and would like professional assistance from experienced accountants and business advisers, contact Mitchells.